Lasso Inference for High-Dimensional Time Series: Uniformly Valid Inference via the Desparsified Lasso

+\cite{deshpande2020online} use an online debiasing strategy for inference in VAR models with IID Gaussian errors, among other settings.
+Rather than using a single estimate of $\bTheta$, they use a sequence of precision matrix estimates based on an episodic structure, which can be seen as a generalization of sample-splitting.
+In addition, they use the precision matrix estimator as in \cite{JavanmardMontanari14}, which does not require sparsity of $\bTheta$.
+It is an interesting topic for future research to investigate whether these techniques can be leveraged in our setting allowing for misspecification and with potentially serially correlated/heteroskedastic errors. \end{remark}

+\cref{ass:statandvmoments,ass:nodewise} allow us to apply \cref{cor:separateResults} to the nodewise regressions.
+Specifically, if the conditions on $\lambda$ formulated in \eqref{eq:condition_lambda} hold for both $\underset{\bar{}}{\lambda}:=\min\limits_{j\in H}\lambda_j$ and $\bar{\lambda}:=\max\limits_{j\in H}\lambda_j$, the error bounds -- with $\bar{s}_r:=\max\limits_{j\in H} s^{(j)}_{r}$ substituted for $s_r$ -- apply to the nodewise regressions as well.
+As we generally need the error bounds to hold uniformly over all relevant nodewise regressions as well as the initial regression, we combine these bounds and state our results on the quantities

-as this simplifies many of the final expressions.
-If we want to allow for full generality, some conditions could be weakened to have them in terms of $\bar{\lambda}$ or $\bar{s}_r$ explicitly.
-However, this would be at the expense of more conditions, which will not benefit readability, and therefore we opt against it.
+which simplifies many of the final expressions.
+While some conditions could be weakened if we keep them in terms of $\bar{\lambda}$ or $\bar{s}_r$ explicitly, this would be at the expense of more conditions and readability, and therefore we opt against it.